b-e-p/bep/README.md

 And since the packages installed with Bep are put into their own location (in user's home directory), Bep doesn't mess with anything installed at the system-level -- meaning, packages installed with Bep won't get mixed in with versions of packages installed system-wide.
 This way the system-level packages are left alone (packages installed via package managers or the like) and the Bep packages are kept in their own isolated area.
 (Note though, it is easy to switch back to a system-level installed version of a package by turning off or removing the package installed with Bep).

-### A little bit more info...
+### A tad bit more info...

 Basically what Bep does, is that it sets up an installation area in the user's home directory (under `.bep`) and downloads & installs all of the specified packages into this location.
 And since this area is searched first on the user's path, the packages installed by Bep are called upon for use before the system-level packages.
-Currently, all of these packages are simply version controlled repositories (git, mercurial & bazaar), which are cloned/downloaded, built and then installed behind the scenes by using the `bep` commands in the various ways outlined below.
-All that really needs to be done is to specify where to get these repos from -- eg. github, gitorous, bitbucket, or repos located on the local filesystem.
+Currently, all of these packages are simply version controlled repositories (git, mercurial &/or bazaar), which are cloned/downloaded, built and then installed behind the scenes by using the `bep` commands in the various ways outlined below.
+All that really needs to be done is to specify where to get these repos from -- currently supported are, github, gitorous, bitbucket, or repos located on the local filesystem.
 By default, a package installed with Bep uses the master branch of its specified repository; however, if a specific branch (other than master) is wanted for installation, then this can easily be done instead.

 ## The basic commands are as follows: